Pachycarpus schinzianus

 The inflated fruit follicles are spindle-shaped, usually solitary as one of the pair tends to abort.

-The species distribution is widespread in the northeast of South Africa, not found in the Western, Eastern or Northern Cape but occurring in some neighbouring countries.
+The species distribution is widespread in the northeast of South Africa, not found in the Western Cape, the Eastern Cape or the Northern Cape but occurring in all other provinces and some neighbouring countries as well.

-The habitat is stony grassland, common on the highveld.
-The species is not considered to be threatened in its habitat early in the twenty first century (Manning, 2009; Van Wyk and Malan, 1997; Germishuizen and Fabian, 1982; iNaturalist; http://redlist.sanbi.org).
+The habitat is stony grassland and is common on the highveld.
+The habitat population is deemed of least concern early in the twenty first century (Manning, 2009; Van Wyk and Malan, 1997; Germishuizen and Fabian, 1982; iNaturalist; http://redlist.sanbi.org).